bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 BigCommerce's GraphQL Storefront API makes it possible to query storefront data from within a [Stencil](/stencil-docs/getting-started/about-stencil) theme or remote site.
 This means information previously only available on the back-end using [Stencil's template logic](/stencil-docs/reference-docs/global-objects-and-properties) can now be accessed with front-end JavaScript.
-For example, with the Storefront API, it is possible to do the following:
+For example, with the GraphQL Storefront API, it is possible to do the following:

 * Access product options, variations, and custom fields for any product from any page.
 * Request any product's images at any resolution.